ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/load-balancer.md

 ## Sticky sessions / session affinity

-Configuring sticky sessions makes $productName$ route requests to a specific pod providing your service in a given session.
-One pod serves all requests from a given session, eliminating the need for session data to be transferred between pods. $productName$ lets you configure session affinity based on the following parameters in an incoming request:
+Configuring sticky sessions makes Emissary route requests to a specific pod providing your service in a given session.
+One pod serves all requests from a given session, eliminating the need for session data to be transferred between pods.
+Emissary lets you configure session affinity based on the following parameters in an incoming request:

 - Cookie
 - Header
 - Source IP

-**NOTE:** $productName$ supports sticky sessions using two load balancing policies, `ring_hash` and `maglev`.
+**NOTE:** Emissary supports sticky sessions using two load balancing policies, `ring_hash` and `maglev`.

 ### Cookie